eraters/playit.gg/README.md

 Options:
   -V, --version  output the version number
-  -p, --port     port to expose. must be between 0 and 65535 (default: 80) --proto        network protocol to expose. can either be TCP or UDP (default: "TCP") -n, --no-gui   disables the tui interface
+  -p, --port     port to expose. must be between 0 and 65535 --proto        network protocol to expose. can either be TCP or UDP (default: "TCP") -n, --no-gui   disables the tui interface
   -h, --help     display help for command